cynsdaemon/classic-arcade-game/README.md

 This project is an exploration in using object-oriented programming concepts to store and organize information, analyze functions at runtime, and using prototypal inheritance and methods.

 You may view the live project [here](https://cynsdaemon.github.io/classic-arcade-game/).
-Note: You will need to use a modern browser and have JavaScript enabled.
+Note: You will need to use a modern web browser and have JavaScript enabled.

+**To run game on a local machine** Download or clone the project and open this project's HTML file on your web browser with JavaScript enabled.

 How to play
 --------